Skip to Content

 gown to wear.

-Since the electrodes are attached to your skin, make sure it is clean and free of sprays, oils, creams, and lotions.
+The electrodes are attached to your skin.
+So make sure your skin is clean.
+Don't use any sprays, oils, creams, or lotions.

 You may be asked to sign a consent form that says you understand the risks of the test and agree to have it done.